 Hey, I’m Maggie!
-I’m a 37 38 39 40 41 42-year-old mom to a great 8 9 10 11 12 13-year-old, J. We love hanging out, and our favorite activities are reading, roller skating and traveling.
+I started this website when I was 37 and my son J was 8.
+We’re now 45 and 16!
+We love hanging out, and our favorite activities are reading, roller skating and traveling.

-A few years ago, I went through a not-so-pleasant divorce.
+About 10 years ago, I went through a not-so-pleasant divorce.
 (As if any ARE pleasant…) After recovering emotionally, I got to work on my finances.
 I wasn’t in a great place, but knew I could do better.

 I picked up a few highly-recommended books and joined some online communities.
 My goal was to learn as much as I could and then start taking action.